 I was at first dissatisfied with the way this movie seemed to quickly depict Anakin’s turn to evil like a “flip of the switch.”

 “Star Wars” is a morality tale that asks questions about the nature of good and evil, where the lines are drawn between each, and how people are compelled to be the kinds of people they become.

 It takes place in a fictional galaxy with different physical laws.
-There is a mystical connection between all life called the Force, and certain people are born with an ability to tap into the powers of the Force and can thus perform spectacular physical and mental feats.
+There is a mystical connection between all life called the Force, and certain people are born with an ability to tap into the powers of the Force and perform spectacular physical and mental feats.

 A religious / warrior caste devoted to doing good through use of the Force is called the Jedi.
 A similar caste devoted to pursuing power and imposing order through the Force is called the Sith.
 Light and dark, good and bad.

 Anakin is seemingly a child born of Jedi prophecy – conceived in his mother by the Force in order to bring a balance between the light and dark.
 He is discovered by the Jedi in the first prequel as a 10-year-old boy living as a slave.
 He has a powerful connection with the Force, but his life as a slave has fostered a great deal of fear inside of him, which initially make the Jedi hesitant to train him as one of their own.

 Anakin is depicted as a kind-hearted boy whom grows into a powerful Jedi, caring a great deal about justice and order.

 The other prequels chronicle how Anakin’s deep passion and love for his friends and family are centered around a core of selfishness: he is afraid to lose those he loves and shows a great deal of possessiveness because he does not want to experience the intense pain associated with loss.